+Layout: 4 points.
+The table looks nice, and all information presented is clear and has units.

+Descriptive stat. choice: 3 points.
+Good job on treatment of missing data.

+Discussion of finding: 3 points.
+Reported relevant general trends found

+Total points: 10

 A two-sample t-test with unequal variances was conducted to assess the association between LDL levels and 5-year all cause mortality.
 The mean LDL level was estimated for the two mortality groups.
 The difference in means was estimated, and a confidence interval for the difference in means was generated.
 A p-value was also generated to test the hypothesis that the difference in means is equal to zero.

 The mean LDL level for the patients who had died within 5 years is 118.70 mg/dL.
 This is slightly lower than the mean LDL level for patients who had survived past 5 years, 127.20 mg/dL.
 The estimated difference in means (normal LDL minus high LDL) is 8.50.
 The 95% confidence interval for the true difference in means is (1.44, 15.56).
 A p-value of 0.02 was yield, and we therefore reject the null hypothesis that the mean LDL levels are equal across mortality groups.
 Based on the confidence interval, we see that is likely that mean LDL levels are lower for patients who have died within 5 years.

+Appropriate analysis: 5 points.
+Response variable and comparison groups clearly defined.
+Summary measure, point estimates, CI and p-values were all reported.

+Reported association: 4 points.
+The interpretation of the CI needs to be elaborated

+Total points: 9

 The geometric mean for LDL was calculated for each mortality group.
 The hypothesis that the geometric mean of LDL is equal across each group was tested using a two-sample t-test assuming unequal variances.
 To preform the t-test and estimate the geometric mean, the mean of the logged LDL data was taken.
 A 95% confidence interval for the true difference in mean LDL levels was also generated.
 The geometric mean of LDL for patients who had had survived past years is 122.83 mg/dL.
 The geometric mean of LDL for patients who had died within 5 years was slightly lower, 112.01 mg/dL.
 The point estimate for the difference in geometric means is 1.10 mg/dL.
 The 95% confidence interval for the true difference in geometric means is (1.02, 1.18).
 The p-value yielded when testing for equality in geometric means across two groups is 0.01.
 We reject the null hypothesis that the geometric mean LDL is equal across mortality groups.
 Note the conclusion reached from this p-value agrees with the confidence interval.

+Appropriate analysis: 5 points.
+Response variable and comparison groups clearly defined.
+Summary measure, point estimates, CI and p-values were all reported.

+Reported association: 3 points.
+Elaborate on CI interpretation.
+A difference in GM means was reported to be 1.10 mg/dL.
+However, this is a difference of the logs of the data which turns out to be a geometric mean ratio when exponentiated, not a GM difference.

+Total points: 8